Raul A. Marquez

 raul.marquez@utexas.edu

-Please feel free to reach out.
-I’m always open to collaborations and eager to assist others!
+Feel free to reach out.
+I am always open to collaborations and eager to assist others!

 Selected Publications